Ealing Trailfinders

 challengers Ealing are preparing to take legal action in the event of being declared title winners and promoted on that basis.

-Ealing were 18 points behind Falcons when the RFU abandoned rugby because of the coronavirus crisis on Friday, but defiant boss Ben Ward insists their promotion fight continues.
+Ealing were 18 points behind Falcons when the RFU abandoned rugby because of the coronavirus crisis on Friday, but defiant boss Ben Ward insists their fight continues.

 As things stand, the popular assumption is that Newcastle will take ‘ place in next season’s , but Trailfinders rugby director Ward told The Rugby Paper: “We’re taking counsel at the moment from a legal perspective as to what our position is.